revitalagency/dropplets/README.md

 Dropplets is compatible with most server configurations and can be typically installed in under a minute using the few step-by-step instructions below:

 1. Download the latest **release** and then extract the downloaded zip file.
-3. Upload the entire contents of the extracted zip file to your web server wherever you want Dropplets to be installed.
+2. Upload the entire contents of the extracted zip file to your web server wherever you want Dropplets to be installed.
-4. Pull up your site in any modern web browser (e.g. if you uploaded Dropplets to **yoursite.com**, load **yoursite.com** in your browser to finish the installation), then create and confirm your password.
+3. Pull up your site in any modern web browser (e.g. if you uploaded Dropplets to **yoursite.com**, load **yoursite.com** in your browser to finish the installation)
+4. Insert the slug for your admin window to appear, going to **yoursite.com?admin=THIS_SLUG** will show the droplets admin icon
+5. Create and Confirm your password.

 ## Writing Posts
 With Dropplets, you write your posts offline (using the text or Markdown editor of your choice) in Markdown format.
 Here's a handy [syntax guide](https://github.com/circa75/dropplets/wiki/Markdown-Syntax-Guide) if you need a little help with your Markdown skills.
 All posts for Dropplets **MUST** be composed using the following format: